 The Academy fully supports Federal laws that require that academic and working environments be free from illicit drug and alcohol use.
-Superintendent Instruction 2006-26 details the Academy's alcohol awareness and treatment policy and Superintendent Instruction 2012-11 provides the policy regarding alcohol consumption on Academy grounds.
+Superintendent Instruction 2012-11 provides the policy regarding alcohol consumption on Academy grounds.
 The legal requirement is that Midshipmen be 21 years of age to purchase, possess and/or consume alcoholic beverages.
 Unless specifically authorized by the Superintendent, no alcoholic beverages will be sold, introduced, possessed or consumed at any Midshipman activity at the Academy, or on Academy vessels.
-Consumption and possession of alcoholic beverages by faculty, staff, visitors or guests is prohibited in all Academy buildings, on the grounds and in vessels, except at locations designated by the Superintendent in support of special events.
+Consumption and possession of alcoholic beverages by faculty, staff, visitors or guests is prohibited in all

+Academy buildings, on the grounds and in vessels, except at locations designated by the Superintendent in support of special events.

 In accordance with Title 21, United States Code 812, and 21 Code of Federal Regulations 1308.11 and 1308.12, the manufacture, distribution, possession or use of controlled substances (illegal drugs) by Midshipmen, faculty or staff is prohibited.
 Any Midshipman, faculty or staff member found in violation of the statute will be disciplined and may face suspension or dismissal, as well as potential criminal prosecution.